 My Kind (of) America

-101 Stories about the Land of the Free
+101 Stories about the True Spirit of our Country

-It’s time to make America kind again.
-We have always been known as a country filled with good people who volunteer in our communities, help people who need help, and pride ourselves on doing the right thing.
+Our book about Random Acts of Kindness was a big hit, and we are doing another one now, with an emphasis on the USA.
+America has always been known as a kind country, filled with people who care about one another and about the rest of the world, too.
+We live in a country filled with good people who volunteer in our communities, help people who need help, and pride ourselves on doing the right thing.
 Our huge and varied country is known for tolerance, energy, and spirit.
 We are proud of our inclusive and welcoming attitude, no matter our color, our country of origin, our sexual identity, or our religion.

 This is not a book about politics.
 This is a book about people — one at a time — doing what we do best.
 Tell us your positive and uplifting experiences about living in a kind America — the kind of America we know to be the true America.